 The menu is mostly fish, touched with flavours of Asia

-bonded with a touch of Italy.
+bonded with a slither of Italy.
 I have admired Adam’s cuisine for many years.

-I like his down to earth approach of using current modern influences in a
+I like his down to earth approach of using current modern influences.

 Ventnor being a sort of fishing village fresh fish

 makes sense.
 I ordered the seafood risotto.
 It was a very tasty thing albeit